The Planning Department has relocated to the lower level of the West Annex at 431 Quarry Road, Columbus.

 Question: What do I need for a septic permit?

-Answer: Septic permits and information can be obtained by calling the Environmental Health Department (406) 322-8055.
+Answer: Septic information can be obtained by calling the Environmental Health Department (406) 322-8055

 Question: What are the stages to subdivide?

-Answer: Please refer to the Stillwater County Subdivision Regulations.
+Answer: Please refer to the Stillwater County 2022 Subdivision Regulations (PDF).

 Question: What are the setbacks for Stillwater County?

-Answer: While there are no setback regulations in Stillwater County, it is always in the property owners best interested in provide a setback, even if only minimal, from the property line to any structure.
+Answer: There are no setback regulations in Stillwater County for residential properties however, it is always in the property owner’s best interest to provide a setback, even if only minimal, from the property line to any structure.
+There is a minimum 10-foot setback for a Conditional Use Permit (PDF) for all new multi-family, planned unit developments, commercial or industrial development.
+CLICK HERE to view

 Question: I want to subdivide my property, how do I do that?